Dark Photon from Light Scalar Boson Decays at FASER

 This paper is organized as follows.
-In Sec.~\ref{sec:DPmodel}, we briefly review the dark photon model and show the decay widths of the dark photon and additional U(1)-breaking scalar boson.
-In Sec.~\ref{sec:detector}, we show the details of the FASER detector.
-In Sec.~\ref{sec:production}, the expected number of dark photon events from the scalar boson decays is discussed.
-In Sec.~\ref{sec:result}, we show the results of our analyses and, lastly, we summarize our discussion in Sec.~\ref{sec:summary}.
+In section~\ref{sec:DPmodel}, we briefly review the dark photon model and show the decay widths of the dark photon and additional U(1)-breaking scalar boson.
+In section~\ref{sec:detector}, we show the details of the FASER detector.
+In section~\ref{sec:production}, the expected number of dark photon events from the scalar boson decays is discussed.
+In section~\ref{sec:result}, we show the results of our analyses and, lastly, we summarize our discussion in section~\ref{sec:summary}.